nasa/cumulus-orca/tasks/dr_copy_files_to_archive/README.md

         times to retry a copy before failing, and how long to wait between retries.

             Environment Vars:
-                bucket_map (dict): A dict of key:value entries, where the key is a file extension (including the .) ex. ".hdf", and the value is the destination bucket for files with that extension.
+                BUCKET_MAP (dict): A dict of key:value entries, where the key is a file extension (including the .) ex. ".hdf", and the value is the destination bucket for files with that extension.
 One of the keys can be "other" to designate a bucket for any extensions that are not explicitly